reactjs/react.dev/src/content/reference/react/Suspense.md

 </Sandpack>

 Components that load data don't have to be direct children of the Suspense boundary.
-For example, you can move `Biography` and `Albums` into a new `Details` component.
+For example, you can move `Biography` and `Albums` into a new `Details` Component.
 This doesn't change the behavior. `Biography` and `Albums` share the same closest parent Suspense boundary, so their reveal is coordinated together.

 ```js {2,8-11}
 <Suspense fallback={<Loading />}>